alexpetralia/mbta_django/README.md

 **Critical**
 * add Ajax calls every 10s
 * load testing
-* fix shifting navbar (it has to do with navbar css)

 **Follow-up**
 * apiStatus should be using a message queue Publisher/Subscriber model (Kombu) or Unix socket instead of postgres